 Thyroid cysts, although not necessarily common, may result in thyroid goiter as well.

-Thyroid cysts are usually benign (meaning they don't cause any issues) and tend to stem form overproduction of colloid fluid in thyroid tissue.
+Thyroid cysts are usually benign (meaning they don’t cause any issues) and tend to stem from an overproduction of colloidal fluid in thyroid tissue.

 Risk Factors for Developing a Goiter

 Have you heard the saying that an ounce of prevention is worth a pound of cure?

 In many cases, the best “treatment” for a thyroid goiter is to prevent its formation in the first place.

 The best way to prevent the formation of goiter is to limit or reduce risk factors that are known to increase your risk of developing a goiter in the first place (24).